dir/simple-docker-symfony/README.md

 Then setup your database accordingly.

 ## Tips
-- To access a MySQL database hosted locally on your computer, in your MySQL parameters replace all instances of `localhost` or `127.0.0.1` to `host.docker.internal`
+- To access a MySQL database hosted locally on your computer, in your MySQL connection parameters replace all instances of `localhost` or `127.0.0.1` to `host.docker.internal`
 - Ensure that the `WORKDIR` in the dockerfile is configured properly, and that you are `COPY`ing the correct folder.

 ## Why?